-Now moving onto EDIMP, which stands for Enhanced Distribution Integrity Management Program (EDIMP)
+Now moving onto EDIMP, which stands for Enhanced Distribution Integrity Management Program (EDIMP).
+This is a new program that we've developed in this year and was approved in our rebasing proceeding.

 Enbridge Gas is implementing the EDIMP to target the management of integrity concerns on our higher priority distribution pipelines.
 This requires Enbridge Gas to conduct integrity related assessments on these higher priority distribution pipelines to improve our understanding of: